MultiMote/niimbluelib/README.md

 This project is in Alpha state.
 Use only exact version when you add it to your project.
 API can be changed anytime.

-Check out the experimental [niimbluelib-headless](https://github.com/MultiMote/niimbluelib-headless) for CLI use cases.
+Also check out [niimblue-node](https://github.com/MultiMote/niimblue-node) for CLI use cases.

 ### Installation